pololu/amis-30543-arduino/README.md

 The SPI pins (MOSI, MISO, and SCK) on Arduino-compatible boards are sometimes not labeled.
 You should refer to the documentation for your particular board to find the locations of these pins.

 On the [Arduino Uno](https://www.pololu.com/product/2191), [Arduino Leonardo](https://www.pololu.com/product/2192), and the [A-Star 32U4 controllers](https://www.pololu.com/category/149/a-star-programmable-controllers), the SPI pins (SCK, MOSI, and MISO) can be found on the 6-pin ISP header.
 The [Arduino Uno](https://www.pololu.com/product/2191) has additional access points for the SPI pins: pin 11 is MOSI, pin 12 is MISO, and pin 13 is SCK.

 ### Software

-If you are using version 1.6.2 or later of the [Arduino IDE](http://www.arduino.cc/en/Main/Software), you can use the Library Manager to install this library:
+If you are using version 1.6.2 or later of the [Arduino software (IDE)](http://www.arduino.cc/en/Main/Software), you can use the Library Manager to install this library:

 1. In the Arduino IDE, open the "Sketch" menu, select "Include Library", then "Manage Libraries...".
 2. Search for "AMIS30543".